rrahul49/Udacity-Data-Engineering-Projects/Data Engineering Capstone/README.md

 # Data Engineering Capstone

 ## Scope
 The purpose of this project is to develop an ETL pipeline using Airflow, constructing a data warehouse using AWS services such as Redshift and S3 aand defining an efficient data model.
+In this case we will be using US immigration, demographics,airport and World temperature data to find patterns driving immigration and it's impact such as temperature and gender.
+We can also use this data to find immigration traffic patterns and categorize them accordingly.

 ## Datasets
 - I94 Immigration Data: This data comes from the US National Tourism and Trade Office found [here](https://travel.trade.gov/research/reports/i94/historical/2016.html).